-A manufacture is a watch factory that designs, develops, and manufactures at least one complete caliber “in-house.”
+A manufacture refers to a watch factory that designs, develops, and manufactures at least one complete caliber “in-house.”

 The opposite of this is an outsourced movement, or what we refer to internally as a “base” watch movement or caliber.

 On the surface, the distinction is very simple.
-However, due to improper use of the term, by marketers and journalist alike, the meaning has become muddled.
+However, due to improper use of the term, by marketers and journalists alike, the meaning has become muddled.

 With such an ambiguous interpretation, usage has evolved to the point where there are essentially different levels of in-house movements: true in-house (100% of the movement is really manufactured by the company with the name on the watch dial) or majority in-house (almost everything is made by the company with the watch name on the dial).